jwodder/doapi/api.md

 - The path for getting a droplet's neighbors is actually `/v2/droplets/$DROPLET_ID/neighbors` (note forward slash in place of backslash and lack of colon).
+- The documentation claims that the API accepts HEAD requests, but actually making such requests seems to always result in a 404.

 # Unanswered questions about the API